 Volunteers are also requested to help in a variety of other ways, including representation at

 health fairs, shelter projects (painting, sorting clothes) and fundraising.
-If providing direct

 If providing direct service isn’t your thing, Starting Point is always recruiting individuals for serve on different committees and board of directors.
 For more information call 603-447-2494